 Delicate wooden garden furniture or garden decorations are also better off stored inside.
 Finally, don’t forget to keep your garden hose and any pond or pool equipment dry, so they won’t get frost-damaged during the winter.

 Everything ready?
 Then snuggle up with a warming mug of spicy tea or an exotic and healthy golden milk.
-There are so many things to enjoy during wintertime!affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+There are so many things to enjoy during wintertime!underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?